 Centro CORE gives you ready-made documents, so that you can meet your obligations under the Quality and Safeguarding Framework.

-Through the web app, you have easy access to NDIS-compliant policies, processes, forms, templates and registers to assist you in meeting compliance and audit requirements.
+Through the web app, you have easy access to NDIS-compliant policies, processes, forms, guides and registers to assist you in meeting compliance and audit requirements.

 There's also full guidance on NDIS audits, along with useful business tools and important links.
 Find out more on Centro CORE.